WeiChienHsu/COJ_project/README.md

 Classes to manage or support the templates.
 Interacting with the VIEW through an API of properites and methods.
 ```
+- selector : How to show the page in index.html <app-root>

 ```ts
 @Component({
   selector: 'app-root',